Back to PCN Hub

 Test Accuracy Comparison: Standard MLP vs PCN on MNIST image classification.

-Test Accuracy Comparison: Standard MLP vs PCN on MNIST image classification.
-The MLP reaches >94% quickly while the PCN climbs to 72% using purely local learning.
+MLP vs PCN test accuracy on MNIST.
+The MLP reaches >94%; the PCN climbs to 72% using only local learning.